-- In the Designer, select User interface > User interface navigation category.
+- 1. In the Designer, select the User interface | User interface navigation category.
 The menu items are loaded and displayed in the User Interface Editor for editing. - 2.
 Select the menu item in the navigation overview. - 3.
-In the edit view, select the Permissions group view and select the permissions groups. - 4.
-Select the Database > Save to database and click Save.
+In the edit view, select the Permissions group view and select the permissions groups.